 - Upstart – Generally need a higher credit score, but their unique scoring gives extra points (and lower rates!) to those with a college degree.

 Personal Loan Scam Warning Sign #2: Upfront Fees or Loan Collateral

 Upfront fees or loan collateral is the most common of personal loan scams.
-It used to be that scam lenders would ask you to wire an origination fee from your bank account for processing the loan.
+It used to be that scam lenders would ask you to wire an origination fee from your bank account to process the loan.

-People got wise to this scam so now scam lenders are asking for debit card information to act as collateral on a personal loan.
-They say that they aren’t touching the money on the debit card but just want to know that there is money there for security on the loan.
+People got wise to this scam, so now scam lenders ask for debit card information to act as collateral on a personal loan.
+They say they aren't touching the money on the debit card but want to know that there is money in the account for security on the loan.

-You might pay a fee for a personal loan but it will always come out of your loan when it is funded.
-If a company is so sure that it can get you a personal loan, why is it asking for money upfront or to be wired from your bank account.
+You might pay a fee for a personal loan, but it will always come out of your loan when it is funded.
+If a company is so sure that it can get you a personal loan, why is it asking for money upfront?

 Better yet, go with a personal loan lender that doesn't charge a loan origination fee like PersonalLoans.
 Avoiding the origination fee, as high as 5% on other personal loan sites, can save you hundreds on your loan.